 The challenges that small developing countries like Nepal have been facing today include hunger, poverty, depletion of natural resources, discriminatory access and control to available natural resources and opportunities.
 The country, where majority of the population have been engaged in agriculture, has to find out solution to cope with these challenges through agricultural development.
 However, we have not seen any remarkable positive changes during the past few decades.
 Obviously, we need equip our new generation with a new vision, information and skills to manage the natural resources, indigenous knowledge and traditional technology and human resource to address the problems associated with poverty, food insecurity, climate change, ecosystems, unexpectedly slow economic growth and prevailing socio-economic discrimination for transforming our country into a New Nepal.
-Keeping these points in mind, we have founded Himalayan College of Agricultural Sciences & Technology (HICAST) employing public-private partnership (PPP) approach to bring about the anticipated change in our vision, attitude, living standard and national dignity.
+Keeping these points in mind, we have founded Himalayan College of Agricultural Sciences & Technology (HICAST) employing public-private partnership (3P) approach to bring about the anticipated change in our vision, attitude, living standard and national dignity.
 It is in this background that our voice is for Agricultural Revolution through Quality Education.

 I would like to thank you for your time and interest to know more about HICAST – the premier agricultural college of Nepal situated in the capital city.

-Binayak P Rajbhandari, PhD (Agronony)
+Binayak P Rajbhandari, PhD (Agronomy)